READING AND WORKING GROUPS

 Knowledge Translation and Ontologies Reading Group

 The Knowledge Translation and Ontologies Reading Group aims to investigate contemporary problems in knowledge representation and information ontology, or the study of integrating knowledge graphs with recent breakthroughs in artificial intelligence.
 Exploratory topics include the use of applied category theory to represent database schemas, and assessing the translation of knowledge across ontologies and domains.
 This reading group brings together topics from philosophy, computer science, linguistics, mathematics and library and information science.
-Meetings are held weekly at 2:00 p.m. on Fridays in WIRB 7107 this term.
 If you want to get involved, please contact John Kausch.
+Note: this social group is not currently running this term.

 Lab Associates Basic Training